 Step 2.
 Create learning materials

 If you happen to be new to course authoring and creating online training, then building a preboarding course may seem like a big challenge.
 But in fact, you don’t even need to hire a professional eLearning developer or company.
-The good news is that with modern authoring tools you can create online courses easily and quickly on your own.
+The good news is that with best authoring tools you can create online courses easily and quickly on your own.

 Take iSpring Suite for example; with this suite of modern eLearning creation tools, you can build beautiful and engaging courses even if you have no background in technical development. iSpring Suite is a fully featured and yet easy-to-use package of authoring tools that allows you to create traditional slide-based courses, knowledge checks and quizzes, videos and screencasts, dialogue simulations, and microlearning interactive modules all within a single interface.